Configuration

 strategy: "rolling"

-# Optional build or migration step executed before the new process launches
+# Optional build or migration step executed before the service starts (works with any strategy)

 pre_start: "python manage.py migrate"